 - 11. The Wind Farm Area is located to the northeast of the Firth of Forth, 15.5 km directly east of Fife Ness on the east coast of Scotland (See Figure 3-1).
 The Wind Farm Area covers approximately 105 km2.
-Offshore Export Cables will be located within the 300 m wide Offshore Export Cable Corridor, running in an approximately southwest direction from the Wind Farm Area, making landfall at Thorntonloch beach to the south of Torness Power Station in East Lothian.
-Figure 3-1 shows the Wind Farm Area and Offshore Export Cable Corridor. - 12.
-The Offshore Consents allow for the construction and operation of the following main components, which together comprise the Project: - 54 wind turbines generating a maximum total output of around 450 MW; - 54 jacket substructures installed on pre-piled foundations, to support the wind turbines; - Two alternating current (AC) substation platforms, referred to as Offshore Substation Platforms (OSPs), to collect the generated electricity and transform the electricity from 66 kV to 220 kV for transmission to shore; - Two jacket substructures installed on piled foundations, to support the OSPs; - A network of inter-array subsea cables, buried and/or mechanically protected, to connect strings of turbines together and to connect the turbines to the OSPs; - One interconnector cable connecting the OSPs to each other; - Two buried and/or mechanically protected subsea export cables to transmit the electricity from the OSPs to the landfall at Thorntonloch and connecting to the onshore buried export cables for transmission to the onshore substation and connection to the National Grid network; and - Minor ancillary works such as the deployment of metocean buoys and permanent navigational marks. - 13.
-It is currently anticipated that offshore construction will commence in Summer 2020.
+Offshore Export Cables will be located within the Offshore Export Cable Corridor which runs in an approximately southwest direction from the Wind Farm Area, making landfall at Thorntonloch beach to the south of Torness Power Station in East Lothian.
+The Offshore Export Cable Corridor is generally 300 m in width from the Wind Farm Area boundary to the landfall location with a slightly wider area at approximately 9 km offshore from Thorntonloch beach associated with the Extension Area.
+Figure 3-1 shows the Wind Farm Area and Offshore Export Cable Corridor (including the Extension Area). - 12.
+The Offshore Consents allow for the construction and operation of the following main components, which together comprise the Project: - 54 wind turbines generating a maximum total output of around 450 MW; - 54 jacket substructures installed on pre-piled foundations, to support the wind turbines; - Two alternating current (AC) substation platforms, referred to as Offshore Substation Platforms (OSPs), to collect the generated electricity and transform the electricity from 66 kV to 220 kV (kilo Volt) for transmission to shore; - Two jacket substructures installed on piled foundations, to support the OSPs; - A network of inter-array subsea cables, buried and/or mechanically protected, to connect strings of turbines together and to connect the turbines to the OSPs; - One interconnector cable connecting the OSPs to each other; - Two buried and/or mechanically protected subsea export cables to transmit the electricity from the OSPs to the landfall at Thorntonloch and connecting to the onshore buried export cables for transmission to the onshore substation and connection to the National Grid network; and - Minor ancillary works such as the deployment of metocean buoys and permanent navigational marks. - 13.
+Offshore construction commenced in August 2020 and is scheduled to take approximately three years to complete.
 Details of the construction programme are provided in the Construction Programme and Construction Method Statement (CoP and CMS).